Physical Education (PE)

 MHS branded tracksuit bottoms, shorts or leggings can be worn or plain black with neutral logos.
 Leggings must be lycra sports material not cotton.

-Cycling shorts are NOT allowed.
+Cycling shorts are not allowed.

 Jumpers are not compulsory for PE.
 However, if your son/daughter would like to wear a jumper, it must be the MHS quarter zip jumper.
 Black baselayers can be worn underneath PE kit.